lefthandwriter/lefthandwriter.github.io/_posts/2019-02-06-Vanishing-Points.md

 <!-- <picture> -->

 We know that train tracks form parallel lines.
 However, in a thought experiment, if we were to stand on the tracks and observe the two outer rails, they would appear to meet as our glance approaches the horizon.
-Due to perspective projection, these parallel lines converge at a point called the vanishing point, or, the point at infinity.
+Due to perspective projection, these parallel lines converge at a point called the vanishing point, or, the point at infinity [1].
 In this post, I explore the use of homogeneous coordinates for reasoning about the intersection of parallel lines.

 #### **Homogeneous Coordinates**